dibyendumajumdar/simpledbm/simpledbm-docs/docs/database-api.rst

 The following points are worth noting:

-1. If you update the columns that form part of the index that is performing the scan, then the result may be unexpected.
+1. If you update the columns that form part of the index that is performing the scan, then the results may be unexpected.
-   As the data is updated it will alter the scan ordering.
+   As the data is updated it may alter the scan ordering.
 2. The update mode scan places UPDATE locks on rows as these are accessed.
 When the row is updated, the lock is promoted to EXCLUSIVE mode.
 If you skip the row without updating it,